 Actionable tips help teachers create a learning community that fosters mathematical discussions among students in their classrooms.

-This two-minute K-5 video from the Teaching Channel highlights the use of silent signals to maintain student engagement, several of which might be helpful during number talks.
+A two minute K-5 video from the Teaching Channel which highlights the use of silent signals to maintain student engagement, several of which might be helpful during Number Talks.

 Protocols for Video Viewing

-This chart lists the guiding principles of number talks as defined in Chapter 3 of Making Number Talks Matter by Cathy Humphreys and Ruth Parker to allow viewers to record teacher moves aligned with each principle.
+A chart listing the guiding principles of Number Talks as defined in Chapter 3 of Making Number Talks Matter by Cathy Humphreys and Ruth Parker to allow viewers to record teacher moves aligned with each principle.

 - First Grade